jlc-vcg/jlc-vcg/README.md

-- 👋 Hi, I’m Josh, a Durham University Undergraduate student exploring the tech industry!
+👋 I’m Josh, currently a Software Developer at Tesco.
-- 👀 I’m interested in pretty much everything, especially Computing, Physics, Maths and Philosophy.
-See my learning list below!
-- 💞️ I’d love to work on open-source and charitable projects, or collaborate on Hackathons.
+💞️ I’d love to work on open-source and charitable projects, or collaborate on Hackathons.
-- 📫 If you can contact me via GitHub, go ahead!
-I don't have any external contact methods.
+👀 I’m interested in pretty much everything, especially Computing, Physics, Maths and Philosophy.

-- 🌱 To-Learn list (mostly for my own use as reminders!)
+🌱 Here's what I'm currently learning (mostly for my own use as reminders!):
 - Programming Langauges:
 1. Python
 2. JavaScript
-3. C
-4. Java
+3. Java
-5. SQL

 - Project Types
-1. Web Dev
+1. Web Development
-2. Artificial Intelligence
+2. Machine Learning
-3. Quantum Computing

 - Technologies
-1. APIs
+1. Databases/SQL
-2. Kubernetes
+2. APIs
-3. Cloud Computing
+3. Kubernetes
-4. Databases
-5. Authentication

 <!---
 jlc-vcg/jlc-vcg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.